 Crooked Jaw & Treatment Options

-Fortunately, there is a wide range of treatment solutions available today to remedy even the most advanced problems.
+Fortunately, many treatments are available today to remedy even the most advanced problems.

 What is a misaligned Jaw?